 The executive who lost her nights to dopamine scrolling

 She was a senior leader who could handle pressure all day and still felt powerless at night.
 Her evening looked harmless: dinner, a quick check of her phone, then a few minutes of videos to unwind.
 But the few minutes became an hour.
 What made it upsetting was that she was not even enjoying it.
-She felt dulled and stuck, as if her attention were being drained.

 Her trigger was silence.
 Meetings and decisions mobilized her system during the day.
 At night, the body finally noticed the backlog of stress.
 The phone delivered immediate relief, and her brain learned the association quickly: quiet equals discomfort, and the feed equals relief.

-We started by treating her evenings like nervous system recovery, not entertainment.
+We started by approaching her evenings as nervous system recovery, not entertainment.
 She practiced the 90-second reset before touching the phone, especially when she felt the first pull.
 Then we built a personalized dopamine menu that fit real evenings, not fantasy routines.
 She chose a short shower, a ten-minute walk, a low-effort stretch, a chapter of a physical book, and one voice note to a friend.
 We added friction by charging the phone in the kitchen.

 Within two weeks, her evenings shifted in a way that surprised her.
 The urge still appeared, but it felt less commanding.
 She could notice the pull, name dopamine scrolling, and choose a different reward.
 The most meaningful change was self-trust.
 She started waking up feeling proud instead of behind.